amnasr32/amnasr32/README.md

 - 👋 Hi, I’m @amnasr32
 - 👀 I’m interested in cyber security and networking
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently learning computer science & Cybersecurity
-- 📫 How to reach me nasramira8@gmail.com

 <!---
 amnasr32/amnasr32 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.